Port monitoring with PRTG

 Diagnose network issues by continuously tracking different ports in your network.
 Show port status on your network devices, such as switches and firewalls, response time, uptime, throughput, bandwidth usage, and other key metrics in real time.
 Visualize monitoring data in clear graphs and dashboards to identify problems more easily.
 Gain the overview you need to troubleshoot device outages, downtime, and all kinds of port connection issues.

-Discover some of our preconfigured PRTG sensors for monitoring your ports
+Discover some of our preconfigured port monitoring sensors

 Port sensor